Walnut

 This member is a YANA Mentor This is his Country or State Flag

 Dave Chappell and Mary live in England.
 He was 58 when he was diagnosed in May, 2011.
 His initial PSA was 76.00 ng/ml, his Gleason Score was 7a, and he was staged T1c.
-His choice of treatment was External Beam Radiation+ADT.
+His initial treatment choice was External Beam Radiation+ADT and his current treatment choice is ADT-Androgen Deprivation (Hormone) (ADT2).
 Here is his story.

 Hi,